derrickmichaelj/iris-classification-analysis/README.md

 #### 4. Open the Notebook

-In the JupyterLab interface, navigate to and open: `reports/iris_classification.ipynb`
+In the JupyterLab interface, open terminal as mentioned below.

 ## Follow these steps after Activating the Environment from either of the ways mentioned above:

 ### Running the Codes in the Command-Line of JL Docker Container or Local Development

+Once JupyterLab is open, click **File -> New -> Terminal** to open a terminal inside the JupyterLab environment, and run the following commands there.

 ```bash